iltommi/qdb-documentation/source/reference/qdbd.rst

 .. describe:: local::limiter::max_bytes

     An integer representing the maximum amount of memory usage in bytes for each node's cache.
 Once this value is reached, the quasardb daemon will evict entries from memory to ensure it stays below the byte limit.

+.. describe:: local::limiter::max_trim_queue_length

+    An integer representing the total maximum number of updated entries that may be queued for asynchronous trimming.
+Trimming is a background process that optimizes disk space.

 .. describe:: local::logger::log_level